 - Hand pollination is one way to ensure pollination and fruit set.

-- Fruits from female trees are rounder and thinner-walled than fruits from hermaphroditic trees.
+- Fruits from female trees are larger, rounder, and thinner-walled than fruits from hermaphroditic trees.
+Fruits from bisexual plants have smaller seed cavities.
+Male plants with bisexual flowers may produce a few pear-shaped, poor-quality fruits.

 - Ripe papaya turns either yellow or an amber to orange hue depending on the type.
 A ripe papaya will be aromatic and give slightly to gentle pressure.